NyakioRosemary/NyakioRosemary/README.md

 ### Hi there 👋
+My names are Nyakio.
+My interests are in Data Science & Software ML engineering.

+🌱 I am currently deepning my knowledge in statisticts

+👯I am looking to collaborate with anyone and any internships are welcome

+📫How to reach me nyakio19roseary@gmail.com

+⚡ fun fact: An As du code
 <!--
 **NyakioRosemary/NyakioRosemary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.